JackGerraughty/LetsGo-app/README.md

 - Next.js local dev: `yarn web`

+- to run the project run these commands: `npm install`
+- `npx expo start`
+- select ios version

 To run with optimizer on in dev mode (just for testing, it's faster to leave it off): `yarn web:extract`.
 To build for production `yarn web:prod`.

 To see debug output to verify the compiler, add `// debug` as a comment to the top of any file.

 - Expo local dev: `yarn native`
-- to run the project run these commands: 'npm install'
-- 'npx expo start'
-- select ios version

 ## UI Kit